mgreenberry/MS2-Smart-Associates/README.md

 All HTML code was written by the creator Michael Greenberry

 #### CSS
-All HTML code was written by the creator Michael Greenberry
+All CSS code was written by the creator Michael Greenberry

 #### JavaScript
 The majority of the JavaScript code was adapted from multiple websites and sources.
 All is therefore credited within the JavaScript code.